egilber2/WiFi_Locationing/wifi_locNB.md

     -TIMESTAMP, -LONGITUDE, -LATITUDE, -BUILDINGID, -SPACEID, -FLOOR)
 ```

-Using the trainControl() function, we can set many paramaters used in the model fitting step by the train() function.
+Using the trainControl() function, we can set many parameters used in the model fitting step by the train() function.
 The *method* argument sets the resampling technique which in this case is repeated cross validation (CV) or repeatedcv.
 The *number* argument sets the number of folds in the k-fold-CV which will then be repeated 3 times.
+The allowParallel argument allows to take advantage of R's parallel processing capabilities.
 The final parameter allows us to reproducibly set the seed for work going on during parallel processing.

 ``` r
 #-Assign values in seeds agrument of trainControl